-The Master's Program in Green Science and Engineering aims to foster human resources who can contribute to the further development of global environmental sciences, engineering and associated disciplines and use their expertise to contribute to the development of human society and global environmental conservation.
-With a view to this aim, the program sets standards for the skills and knowledge students should have acquired upon graduation as described below.
+Green Science and Engineering Division (Master's Program) aims to foster human resources who can contribute to the further development of Global Environmental Sciences, Engineering and associated disciplines and use their expertise to contribute to the development of human society and global environmental conservation.
+With a view to this aim, the program sets standards for the skills and knowledge students should acquire before graduation as described below.
 Those who have fulfilled the requirements and have passed the thesis defense will be awarded a diploma.

-- 1. The ability to multi-dimensionally identify how technology can impact human society and the global environment, acquired by studying a wide range of disciplines, including natural science disciplines beyond one's disciplinary specialty or interdisciplinary fields covering the social sciences. - 2.
-Acquisition of expertise that will lead to leadership in cutting-edge research and development in global environmental sciences, engineering and associated disciplines, and the ability to develop new technologies and explore new fields. - 3.
+- 1. The ability to multidimensionally identify how technology can impact human society and the global environment, acquired by studying a wide range of disciplines, including natural science disciplines beyond one's disciplinary specialty or interdisciplinary fields covering the social sciences. - 2.
+Acquisition of expertise that will lead to leadership in cutting-edge research and development in Global Environmental Sciences, Engineering and associated disciplines, and the ability to develop new technologies and explore new fields. - 3.
 In order to accommodate globalization, a level of English proficiency that enables high social performance as well as the ability to understand connections with local communities and society.